Security

 - **cypher**: The openCypher query with proper escaping

 - **attribution**: Optional `AttackPathsQueryAttribution(text, link)` for sourced queries.
-The `text` includes the source, reference ID, and technical permissions (e.g., `"pathfinding.cloud - EC2-001 - iam:PassRole + ec2:RunInstances"`).
-The `link` is the URL with a lowercase ID (e.g., `"https://pathfinding.cloud/paths/ec2-001"`).
-Omit (defaults to `None`) for non-sourced queries.
+The `text` includes source, reference ID, and permissions.
+The `link` uses a lowercase ID.
+Omit for non-sourced queries.

-### 5. Add Query to Provider List
+### 5. Add query to provider list

 Add the constant to the `{PROVIDER}_QUERIES` list.